The Precision Nutrition Level 1 Certification

 |Q:||Can I earn CEUs from my personal training organization after completing the program?|

 Most likely.
 The program is pre-qualified for CEUs with the following organizations: ACE, ACSM, AND, CPTN, NASM, NSCA, Fitness Australia, PTA Global, and REPs UK.
-Finally, a host of additional organizations accept our course on a one-off basis; for these, graduates from our program submit a summary of the course and their certificate for review.
+Finally, a host of additional organizations accept course completion on a one-off basis; for these, graduates from our program submit a summary of the course for review.

 Note: We're also in the process of qualifying for CEUs with a select number of other international organizations.